Them: High-pressure sales...

 Most standard replacements take about 2–4 hours.
 If your setup is more complex or requires relocation or venting changes, we’ll let you know up front.

 Yes, but only briefly.
-We’ll disconnect your old unit and install the new one the same day in most cases, meaning hot water is typically restored within a few hours of arrival.
+We’ll disconnect your old unit and install the new one the same day.
+Hot water is typically restored within a few hours of arrival so you can move on with your day (after a hot shower, of course).

 Yes.
-Unless you'd like to keep it as a memento, we always remove and dispose of your old water heater with every replacement.
+Unless you'd like to keep it as a memento, we always remove and dispose of your old water heater and clean up the area after every replacement.
+You won't even know we were there...well, it might actually be cleaner than it was.

 Yes — every job includes a minimum 1-Year Labor Warranty, a Manufacturer Warranty, and a Satisfaction Guarantee.
 We install everything up to Michigan code requirements so you won’t have issues during home sales, inspections, or insurance claims.